xinRan1/dsci510-lab1/Readme.md

 computer.
 In this folder, you can find out a python script, 'lab1.py'.
 Run the Python interpreter in script mode with 'lab1.py'.
 Or, you can excecute this scipt in command line in your computer.

+For example, in Jupyter notebook (within Mac system), we can write:
+    import sys
+    sys.path.insert(0, '/Users/...')  ## 'the location of our py file' import lab1

+In terminal of Mac, write:
+    cd /Users/.. (file's location here)
+    python lab1.py